abbreviatedman/spellbound/data/quotes.md

 277
 00:12:30,429 --> 00:12:34,337
 Well, if you use that arrow
-as good as you use your dick...
+as good as you use your dick…

 278
 00:12:38,054 --> 00:12:39,562